mementum/backtrader/docs/live/oanda/oanda.rst

 *****************

-The store is the keystone of the live data feed/trade support, providing a layer of adaptation between the *COM* API and the needs of a data feed and a broker proxy.
+The store is the keystone of the live data feed/trade support, providing a layer of adaptation between the *Oanda* API and the needs of a data feed and a broker proxy.

   - Providesaccess to getting a *broker* instance with the method: